Risk Aware Benchmarking of Large Language Models: Experiments

+\textbf{Mix-Instruct Results and Analysis} In Figure \ref{fig:asymp} we depict the asymptotics of the ranks resulting from our tests as function of the sample size.
+In Figure \ref{fig:asymp} (a), we see that R-SSD with the portfolio aggregation with Independent Copula P(IC) has favorable asymptotics compared to R-SSD with dependent Empirical Copula P(EC).
+Indeed the empirical copula estimation suffers from the curse of dimension.
+On the other hand, we see in Figure \ref{fig:asymp} (b) that R-SSD with P(EC) captures better than P(IC) the ranks resulting from R-SSD with ChatGPT score.
+In other words, the dependent copula agrees more with the human evaluation proxy that is chatGPT.
+Note that the EC is expensive to compute and requires on average 1.5 hours on 5K samples, whereas IC requires only 0.87 seconds.

+When compared with Mean Win Rate (MWR) used in LLM leaderboards such as HELM \citep{liang2022holistic}, we see that it does not have good asymptotics nor agree with ChatGPT rankings, regardless of the aggregation technique used.
+This is due to the fact that MWR only counts wins and does not take into account how fat is the left tail of the distribution of the metric being benchmarked, possibly leading to overevaluation of risky models.

+Remarkably, the R-SSD ordering agrees with the rank aggregation of all (consistent) mean -- risk models, confirming the theoretical link between second order dominance and risk averse decision making.
+The dependent copula EC with R-SSD leads to a better agreement with chatGPT R-SSD ranking than MRM models.
+Finally Tables \ref{tab:tabMixInstructMain} and Table \ref{tab:mixinstapp} in Appendix \ref{app:AddExp} give additional results on R-FSD and the rank aggregation of all metrics, and how it compares to $\varepsilon-$ FSD and SSD.

-\paragraph{Toxicity Results and Analysis} Table \ref{tab:toxicity} in Appendix \ref{app:AddExp} summarizes the results of our tests.
-We make a few observations: First, overall the portfolio approach agrees well with the rank aggregation of per-metric rankings.
+\textbf{Toxicity Results and Analysis} Table \ref{tab:toxicityMain} shows the results of our tests on the combined set of toxic and non toxic prompts.
+Ablation studies on individual sets are given in Table \ref{tab:toxicity} in Appendix \ref{app:ECvsIC}.
+We make a few observations: First, overall the portfolio with independent copula approach agrees well with the rank aggregation of per-metric rankings.
 The portfolio is more computationally efficient as it needs to run the stochastic dominance test only on the portfolio, rather than running $N$ tests and aggregating them via rank aggregation.
+An ablation study on empirical copula in Appendix \ref{app:AddExp} shows that it leads to a similar ranking as the Independent Copula.
 Secondly, on this dataset the R-FSD and R-SSD agree, with a few exceptions.
 Interestingly, when comparing models on model generation only, on toxic prompts MosaicML MPT stands out, while on non toxic prompts Llama2 7B stands out and on the combined set Mosaic ML MPT stands out.
-When evaluating the toxicity of the context (Prompt + Gen), Llama70B stands out on toxic prompts, Llama7b stands out on non toxic prompts and MosaicML MPT still stands out on the combined set.
-This study shows that the evaluation problem is not only challenging in terms of the statistical significance of the test, but also with regards to the conditioning on which data the evaluation is performed.
-The stability of the ranking across all methods, on the combined set suggests that rank stability can be a criterion to assess the representativity of the evaluation set.
+On the combined set, we see for the llama family that increased model size increases the toxicity of generations.
+This is in line with findings in the recent TrustLLM benchmark \cite{sun2024trustllm}.